alex-cres/vacation-project/event_calendar/README.txt

  # A mailing integration for approval of event
  # In-place Add/Edit/View of events in pop-up
  # Different colors of events based on their status
+ # Vacation creation
+ # Counter for used days
+ # Submission and Cancel

 Benefits
 ----------

  # No need to add content type and import views template
  # Easy to add events (if a user permits)
- # Simple Admin UI to manage mail subject, body separately for Admin and other
-   roles
  # Events status can be easily identified with the color of events